AjeetSingh21/AjeetSingh21/README.md

 ---

 ### 🧠 About Me
 I love coding, solving real life problems.
 My Interests are Machine Learning, Web-Development.
 Learning Constanstly to match up with this World.
 Builing from scratch is what i love the most.
-I love working with a team and would be happy to contribute in the future.z
+I love working with a team and would be happy to contribute in the future

 ### 🚀 Featured Projects